commandAGI/commandAGI/docs/developers/daemon_system.md

 # Daemon System for Developers

-This guide provides detailed information about the CommandLAB daemon system for library developers who want to extend or modify the system.
+This guide provides detailed information about the commandAGI2 daemon system for library developers who want to extend or modify the system.

 ## Architecture Overview